jengelh/libhx/doc/socket_functions.rst

 	value 2 is returned if both a host and a port were parsed (irrespective of ``port`` being NULL or not).
 The value 1 is returned if only a host portion was parsed.
 Upon error, a negative errno value is returned.

+``HX_inet_connect``
+	The function first resolves the specified host or IPv6/IPv4 address (must not be enclosed in square brackets), and then attempts to connect to one of the addresses.
+The order of evaluation is dependent upon the system defaults.
+(It may choose whatever protocol is offered by the system.) ``oflags`` is a bitset which may contain ``O_NONBLOCK``, else must be 0.
+Upon success, a socket file descriptor is returned.
+Upon failure, a negative errno code is returned.

 ``HX_socket_from_env``
 	The function looks up the current process's file descriptors for a